Elma Murray OBE

 Elma is passionate about public sector services and their vital role in supporting local people and the most vulnerable in our communities.
 She focuses on children’s services and inclusive growth.

 She was previously Chief Executive of North Ayrshire Council from 2009 to 2018 and has a local government career spanning around 35 years.
 She has held several senior positions including Chair of SOLACE, Director of the Improvement Service, Depute Director of Finance and Head of Service Reform at Glasgow City Council, Head of IT Services at North Ayrshire and at Strathclyde Police.

 Elma was awarded an OBE for Services to Local Government, Education and the Economy in the Queen’s 2018 New Year’s Honours List.

-In addition to her role as Chair of the Scottish Obesity Alliance, Elma has been Chair of Young Scot (Scotland’s youth information and citizenship charity) since June 2017.
+In addition to her role as the inaugural Chair of the Scottish Obesity Alliance, Elma has been Chair of Young Scot (Scotland’s youth information and citizenship charity) since June 2017.